Overshopping (Written in 2015)

 But who can remember the workers while being flirted with by a rack of fashion crack at Forever21?
-Hey, you can always offload them on Poshmark.
+Hey, you can always offload them on Depop.

 No. You can't.
 The cheap stuff doesn't sell.
 It's Goodwill fodder (85% of that doesn't sell), or landfill.
 At our current shopping rate the textiles we discard could reach the sun in 15 months.

-I placed the revenues of ten brands next to the personal net worth of the man at the top, next to the GDP of entire countries.
-See how the H&M Persson family owns more than the kingdom of Jordan generated last year?
-How the baron of Zara (which started the trend for instant trend) Amancio Ortega's $70 Billion is more than Sri Lanka earned in 2015?
-I know this is not apples to apples, but it makes you think.
+Note how the H&M Persson family owns more than the kingdom of Jordan generates in a year.
+Zara owner Amancio Ortega's $70 Billion is more than Sri Lanka earned in 2015.
 Why do we keep giving these men all our money for their badly sewn blouses?
 Does it make us happy?

-We are now flooding the secondary market with mall brands: We're creating the end of vintage: Nothing new is worth keeping (or will last) for 25 years.
+We have flooded resale with bad brands: We have created the end of vintage: Nothing new will last for 25 years.